BMG-Esports/stats-api-docs/src/pages/get/player/smashId.md

 ### Path Parameters

 - **PlayerID** - *Integer*
-	- The Start.gg ID of the player.
+	- The SmashId ID of the player.

 ## Response